Painting on Cookies

 This post may contain affiliate links to products I recommend.
 I receive a small commission at no cost to you if you make a purchase using my link.

 Learn everything you need to know about painting on cookies.
-From what the best edible paint for cookies is, to techniques for painting fondant cookies or royal iced cookies, stamped fondant cookies, watercolour cookies, freehand painted designs and tracing designs onto cookies.
+From what the best edible paint for cookies is and what tools you’ll need, to two basic cookie painting techniques: freehand painting on cookies and tracing a design onto a cookie.

 Painting on cookies is a fun way to make beautifully decorated cookies, and believe it or not, you don’t have to be an artist to do it.

-In this tutorial, I’ll show you four different ways of painting cookies – freehand painting, watercolour, painting over a traced design, and painting on stamped fondant cookies.
+In this step-by-step cookie painting tutorial, I’ll show you two easy ways of painting cookies: freehand painting and painting over a traced design.

-The first three techniques can be done on either fondant cookies or royal icing cookies, but if you’re new to painting then I recommend starting with fondant, as it’s the most forgiving.
+These cookie painting techniques can be done on either fondant cookies or royal icing cookies, but if you’re new to cookie decorating, then I recommend starting with fondant, as it’s the most forgiving.

 We’ll also talk about the different types of edible paint and what they’re suited for, what tools and supplies you’ll need, and the easiest ways to clean up when you’re done painting.